tylerzudans/mines_zudans_tyler/README.md

-# mines_zudans_tyler
+# ROS Melodic Package - mines_zudans_tyler
 ROS package for making the turtlesim node draw the Mines "M".
 This was written for Project 1: "Learning Robot Operating System" of Colorado School of Mines CSCI473 [http://inside.mines.edu/~hzhang/Courses/CSCI473-573/index.html] in February of 2020.
-The code is A ROS package that contains:
+The code is a ROS package that contains:

 1. A python script (mines_zudans_tyler/scripts/turtle_M_maker.py) that spawns a node that sends a set of Twist messages to the cmd_vel topic to make the turle move in the shape of an "M".
 1. Two launch files to run depending upon whether turtle_sim is already running